Validating FGDC Metadata Against XML Schemas

 - uses: actions/checkout@v4

-- name: Install libxml2
+- name: Install libxml2-utils

 run: sudo apt-get install -y libxml2-utils